-Because of the likely permanent reduction in on-ground transfer and general education credit instruction, the campus has worked to increased offerings that utilize labs, such as Chemistry and Anthropology, and even behavioral Psychology.
+Because of the likely permanent reduction in on-ground transfer and general education credit instruction, the campus has worked to increased offerings that utilize labs, such as Chemistry and Anthropology, and behavioral Psychology.

 The other area of investment has been in Career Education programs whose nature is more inclined to in-person instruction and the use of labs and experiential learning.
 The relocation of Fashion Studies program to Petaluma and the Veterinary Technician training programs are two clear examples.
-The newest addition will be the Construction Training Center, scheduled to open in 2024.
+The newest addition will be the Construction Training Center, scheduled to open in Fall 2024.

 The Petaluma Instructional Program is also pivoting to increase noncredit instruction.
-In 2020 Petaluma hired a full-time ESL instructor to stabilize the recruitment of students and course offerings, creating a more stable pipeline of noncredit to credit instruction.
-The Construction Training Center, too, will offer both credit and noncredit instruction.
+In 2020 Petaluma hired a full-time EMLS instructor to stabilize the recruitment of students and course offerings, creating a more stable pipeline of noncredit to credit instruction.
+This has generated full courses, as expected.
+The Construction Training Center, too, will offer both credit and noncredit instruction, with a noncredit certificate in carpentry beginning in fall 2024 and a credit certificate in HVAC beginning Spring 2024.